 Having studied the Enneagram since the early 2000’s, I am grateful to see the growing interest among all stripes of Christians in this tool for self-awareness and transformation.
 The Enneagram’s roots are ancient, and its imagination is deeply Christian.
 It reveals our basic obstacles toward union by illuminating unique ways in which we get our needs met other than from God.
 Pulled toward power, security, or affection, we often find ourselves stuck in self-sabotaging patterns that rob us of joy and disrupt relationships.
 In this retreat, we explore the nine habits of the Enneagram, and imagine new ways of living and loving toward health and wholeness.

 Dying to Be Loved: Embracing the Transformational Journey of Marriage

 Every good marriage experiences many deaths.
 While the young couple in premarital counseling might proclaim proudly that they’ve never fought, veteran couples will reveal to you their battle scars borne through conflict and disappointment, woundedness and reconciliation.
 We cannot avoid the inevitable struggles of marriage, but we can learn to identify them, embrace them, and be transformed by them.
 In this retreat/conference, we explore the difficult dance of lovers, the ways that we stumble, and the pathways toward deep love and attachment.
 Employing the ancient Trinitarian wisdom of Scripture and the invaluable insights of psychology, we weave together a picture of participation in a divine dance with the One who made us to thrive together.

-The Three Movements of Faith: A Retreat Through Luke 15
+God is Always Home: A Retreat Through Luke 15